 From May 2013 to May 2016, Chelsea operated The Drawing Room as a social enterprise offering accessible and affordable space for artists and designers to develop their practice, engage with the public, and cultivate a supportive network.
 Chelsea worked as Director of the gallery and manager of the co-work space for creatives in a myriad of disciplines.
 It became a thriving place for community dialogue and arts engagement.

 The Drawing Room provided opportunities for personal development and creative collaboration with an interdisciplinary collective of cultural producers.

 Prioritize the collective: nurture a deep sense of belonging to the group

 Build community: provide a gathering place for the public to engage with art and artists

-Celebrate diversity: bring people of different backgrounds together
+Celebrate diversity: bring people of different backgrounds and perspectives together

 Design serendipity: provide the right circumstances for unexpected things to happen